ashut3005/StepStyles/README.md

 ## Future Enhancements
 - Payment gateway integration
 - Order history for users
--Admin panel for managing products
+- Admin panel for managing products
--Product filtering and search
+- Product filtering and search
+- Add Cart Feature

 ## How to Run
 1. Clone the repository: